passbase/ios-demo-app/README.md

 ## Install the App & Run

-1. `cd` into the project and run `pod install` to install all dependencies
+1. `cd` into the project and run `pod install` to install the Passbase SDK and dependencies
+2. Open the the file `Passbase Demo App.xcworkspace`
-2. Go into the `Appdelegate.swift` file and exchange `YOUR_PUBLISHABLE_API_KEY` with your own API key in line 19.
+3. Go into the `Appdelegate.swift` file and exchange `YOUR_PUBLISHABLE_API_KEY` with your own API key in line 19.
-3. Selecet a device and build & run the App
+4. Selecet a device and build & run the App (You might have to adjust the App's signing to your own)

-The sample App has both the Storyboard integration, as  well as commented out the programmatic  approach.
+The sample App has both the Storyboard integration, as well as programmatic approach commented out.